 We have worked with the Angling Trust to produce a voluntary Code of Conduct for recreational sea anglers using Kingmere MCZ.

-Research Sussex IFCA has undertaken a range of research projects with various partner organisations and stakeholders to fulfil the aim of monitoring the features of Kingmere MCZ.
-More information is in our Research Plan, Annual Research Report and the Kingmere MCZ Research Report 2017.
+Sussex IFCA has undertaken a range of research projects with various partner organisations and stakeholders to fulfil the aim of monitoring the features of Kingmere MCZ.
+More information is in our Research Plan and Annual Research Report.

 Acoustic and video surveys